 Here are some tips on how to stay awake if you doze off too often during sessions:

 - Try to meditate at a time when you will be less likely to fall asleep (in other words, not after a meal, in the evening or too soon after waking up).
 Take the time to wake up completely in the morning before meditating, because it sometimes takes a while to get your mind in gear.
-See 'When should I meditate?' to find the best time for you.
+You can read our article When should I meditate? to find the best time for you.

 - Adopt the correct posture.
 Neither rigid nor slouching.

 - You can also imagine that during the meditation a huge ball of light is floating immediately before your head, slightly above your face, and that it's pouring light over you.